Radios, how do they work?

 Radio communications play a key role in modern electronics, but to a hobbyist, the underlying theory is hard to parse.
 We get the general idea, of course: we know about frequencies and can probably explain the difference between amplitude modulation and frequency modulation.
 Yet, most of us find it difficult to articulate what makes a good antenna, or how a receiver can tune in to a specific frequency and ignore everything else.

 In today’s article, I’m hoping to provide an introduction to radio that’s free of ham jargon and advanced math.
-To do so, I’m leaning on the concepts discussed in four earlier articles on this blog:
+To do so, I’m leaning on the concepts discussed in three earlier articles on this blog:

 If you’re rusty on any of the above, I recommend jogging your memory first.